 One workaround is to create a second Google Drive account to use as an airlock between your real Google Drive account and Blot.
-You would connect Blot to your second Google Drive account then share your blog’s folder using Google Drive with your real Google Drive account.
+You would connect Blot to your second Google Drive account then share your site’s folder using Google Drive with your real Google Drive account.

 There are a number of text-editing apps for phones and tablets which integrate beautifully with Google Drive.